rackerlabs/docs-cloud-orchestration/rst/dev-guide/getting-started/examples/create-simple-stack.rst

    * If you enter in the template example text manually, remember to use a two-space indent (not Tab) for each subsection of the template.

-   * If you copy the example rather than entering the text manually, select the example from the HTML version of this guide by clicking the **Select Text** icon to the right of the example and copying the text.
-Then paste the text into your text editor.

 This template has a resources section that creates a single cloud server with a 1 GB General Purpose v1 flavor size (which identifies a